 Wine Tasting in Hawke’s Bay

 As the oldest and second largest wine-producing region in New Zealand, some of the countries finest wines are produced here.
 Stand out varietals are Chardonnay and Viognier.
 Apart from the quality of the wine, it was the welcoming atmosphere of the wineries that we really loved.
 We highly recommend wandering between cellar doors and doing as much tasting as you’re able.
 But, we also highly recommend dining at the wineries.
 Many wineries have adjoined restaurants that specialize in new-concept food, elevating New Zealand cuisine to an art.
-Our best meals in NZ were at these wineries.
+Our best meals in the North Island of New Zealand were at these wineries.

 - Elephant Hill Wine Estate – This place makes an impression.
 The cuisine and wine (chardonnay) are exceptional.
 The service is kind and attentive.
 We treated ourselves to dinner here after hiking to Cape Kidnappers.